£

 Cytarabine is a clear liquid that is given into a vein.

-About 30% of people with AML (roughly 1 in 3) have a genetic mutation called FLT3 in their AML cells.
-If you have this mutation, you can have a drug called midostaurin as part of your treatment, which specifically targets cells with FLT3 mutations.
+About 1 in 3 (30%) people with AML have a genetic mutation called FLT3 in their AML cells.
+If you have this mutation, you can have a drug called midostaurin as part of your treatment.
+This drug specifically targets cells with FLT3 mutations.
 Midostaurin has been shown to improve treatment effectiveness.

 "Compartmentalising things was my coping strategy, and it worked for a time.